mongoose-os-libs/bme680/README.md

 When sensor output is ready,i an `MGOS_EV_BME680_BSEC_OUTPUT` event is triggered which receives a structure containing sensor outputs (see `struct mgos_bsec_output` definition in [mgos_bme680.h](include/struct mgos_bsec_output)).

+### Platform support

+Currently only supported on ESP8266 and ESP32 platforms, ARM support is a `TODO`.

 ## Quick Start

 The library is configured through the `bme680` configuration section, defined [here](mos.yml).